Sapir52/NLP_Exercise/README.md

 # NLP Exercise

-The purpose of the exercise is to preprocess texts in Hebrew and English
+The purpose of the exercise is to preprocess texts in Hebrew and English.

 Libraries for comparison for syntactic analysis:
 - stanza